SD Access 4 All logoSD Access for All

 The Do's and Don'ts of Using Open Public Wi-Fi

-The SD Access 4 All program provides open public Wi-Fi through unsecured networks, which can be connected to without a security feature, such as a password or login.
+The SD Access 4 All program provides open public Wi-Fi through unsecured networks, which can be connected without a security feature, such as a password or login.
 Always use caution when utilizing public Wi-Fi on unsecured networks to protect your personal information.
 A good rule to follow is to only access information that you would feel comfortable having someone else look at over your shoulder (reading the news, doing homework, looking up the weather forecast, etc.).

 Here are the basic DO’s and DON’Ts of using public Wi-Fi: